 Class/BodhiBlog ParticipationYour participation mark (worth 10% of the final grade) will be based on your ability to demonstrate that you have made a sincere attempt to read and understand the assigned material; although the quality of your comments will obviously be taken into consideration, all attempts to seriously engage the readings — from sharing your perspective on the material to simply asking a relevant question — will enhance your grade.
 To participate in the BodhiBlog discussion, log in to Blackboard with your NCC username and password, select “HST 265 Modern China” and then click the “BodhiBlog” link; from here you can either post a new entry or respond to someone else’s.
 While your mark will ultimately depend on my subjective evaluation of the quantity and quality of your comments, you may reasonably expect to receive at least a “B” if you routinely attend class and participate in class and BodhiBlog discussions on a regular basis.

-n order to encourage you to keep up with the readings and periodically review the material that we’ve covered, there will be five “quests” (somewhere between a quiz and a test), one at the end of each major section of the course textbook.
+In order to encourage you to keep up with the readings and periodically review the material that we’ve covered, there will be five “quests” (somewhere between a quiz and a test), one at the end of each major section of the course textbook.
 The quests are worth 3% each and will include a variety of questions (multiple choice, fill-in-the-blank, true/false, etc.) to be completed on Blackboard within a two-day period (see syllabus for dates).
 Each quest will have a 15-minute time limit, which should be long enough to search for some of the answers in the readings ... but once your quest begins there’s no turning back — so be ye prepared lest your time runneth out!

 Midterm PaperAlthough China has one of the richest historical traditions in the world, history textbooks typically focus on the major historical figures and the events with which they are associated—the so-called “Great Tradition.”
 In A Daughter of Han, however, we get a fascinating glimpse of the “Small Tradition” through the verbal autobiography of Mrs. Ning (as recounted by Ida Pruitt), an ordinary, low-income urban woman who lived during the late 19th and early 20th centuries.
-For the first essay (5 pages/1250 words, due Friday, October 9) you will explore one of the prominent themes in A Daughter of Han by using “secondary sources” (i.e. works that interpret and analyze information that was originally presented elsewhere, such as in “primary sources” like A Daughter of Han) to augment Mrs. Ning’s first-person accounts.
+For the first essay (5 pages/1250 words, due before class on Monday, October 9) you will explore one of the prominent themes in A Daughter of Han by using “secondary sources” (i.e. works that interpret and analyze information that was originally presented elsewhere, such as in “primary sources” like A Daughter of Han) to augment Mrs. Ning’s first-person accounts.
 Some of the themes you may wish to focus on include: missionaries, Chinese religion and/or folk beliefs, opium, medicine, the Japanese, government, marriage, and gender.
-Since A Daughter of Han doesn’t have an index, you should take careful notes as you read through the book, especially on the theme that you intend to focus on.
+Since A Daughter of Han does not have an index, you should take careful notes as you read through the book, especially on the theme that you intend to focus on.
 Please be sure to provide proper “Chicago Style” footnotes and a bibliography with at least four additional “academic” (peer-reviewed) sources.

 A Daughter of Han